xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2020-12-11-snowpi-in-fsharp.md

 ```

 The `colorWipe` function sets each Led in turn to a specified colour, displays it, waits 50ms, and moves
-onto the next pixel. `List.collect` is used to flatten the list of lists of commands into just a list of commands.
+onto the next one. `List.collect` is used to flatten the list of lists of commands into just a list of commands.

 The `colorWipeProgram` repeats this 5 times, but each time uses a different colour in the wipe.
 Whilst it may look imperative, it is using list comprehensions and is still just building commands to execute later.

 ### Full project

-The entire project is on GitHub [here][12] if you want to have a look at the full source code and maybe
+The entire project is on GitHub [here][12], if you want to have a look at the full source code and maybe
 even get a [SnowPi][3] and try it out.

 ### Summing up

 The project started out fully imperative, and proved quite hard to implement correctly, especially as I wrote
 the mock first, and implemented the real SnowPi.
+The mock was written with different semantics to the the
+real SnowPi interface, and had to be rewritten a few times.

 Once I moved to using Commands and got the right set of commands, I didn't have to worry about refactoring
 the programs as I tweaked implementation details.